SylviaMaina/Markdown-engine/README.md

 ---

-I wanted to make the code as simple as possible and as readable as possible.

 The program was created with the help of a repository that was installed from the npmjs website and installed to the app.

-I got the idea from a quick google search on repositories that change markdown text to html.
+I got the idea from a google search on repositories that change markdown text to html.

 The code only works to change markdown text to HTML.